 Those extremely privacy-concerned, can activate the Keep local data only until I quit my browser and Block third-party cookies and site data options.

-As common in any browser, disable pop-up windows (read: stupid disturbing ads ) by choosing the Do not allow any site to show pop-ups (recommended) option in the Pop-ups section.
+As common in any browser, disable pop-up windows (read: annoying ads ) by choosing the Do not allow any site to show pop-ups (recommended) option in the Pop-ups section.
 To exclude some sites from pop-up blocking, use the Manage exceptions... button.

-In the Media section, use the Ask me when a site requires access to my camera and microphone (recommended) option if you play interactive games or do video/audio communication.
-Those very cautious can select the Do not allow sites to access my camera and microphone option to disable the feature completely.
+In the Media section, use the Ask when a site requires access to your camera and microphone (recommended) option if you play interactive games or do video/audio communication.
+Those very cautious can select the Do not allow sites to access your camera and microphone option to disable the feature completely.

 Please note that since Chrome 26, Adobe Flash Player settings for Chrome are handled at this Macromedia web page.
 For all other browsers, follow instructions in the Securing Adobe Flash Player article.

-Since Chrome 24, you can also block unsandboxed plug-ins from automatically accessing files on your computer.
-The recommended setting in Unsandboxed plug-in access section, Ask when a site wants to use a plug-in to access my computer is fine, but those who need enhanced security can select the Do not allow any sites to use a plug-in to access my computer option.
+The recommended setting in Unsandboxed plug-in access section, Ask when a site wants to use a plug-in to access your computer is fine, but those who need enhanced security can select the Do not allow any sites to use a plug-in to access your computer option.

-Finally, click OK to close the Content settings window.
+Finally, click Done to close the Content settings window.

-Back in Privacy section of Settings tab, make sure that Enable phishing and malware protection and Send a 'Do Not Track' request with your browsing traffic are checked.
+Back in Privacy section of Settings tab, make sure that Enable phishing and malware protection and Send a "Do Not Track" request with your browsing traffic are checked.
 The first one will keep you away from malicious sites and downloads, the second one will prevent some usage tracking by advertisers.
 You can also help Google in identifying malicious downloads by turning on the Send suspicious downloaded files to Google option.

-Please note that the "Predict network actions to improve page load performance" feature can make Google Chrome very slow and even unresponsive while loading some pages.
-You might want to disable it.
+Please note that enabling the "Predict network actions to improve page load performance" option can make Google Chrome very slow and even unresponsive while loading some pages.
+You might want to disable it at all times.

-In the Passwords and forms section, clear the Offer to save passwords I enter on the web check box.
+In the Passwords and forms section, clear the Offer to save your web passwords check box.
 This is very important because malware can easily steal all user names and passwords for sites you have visited (including your bank!).
 Use free Password Safe for remembering user names and passwords instead.